joe-io/kicking-it-with-kubernetes/services/README.md

 ## Calling the Analyzer Service

-First let's double check the *analyzer* service is running.
-If not, you can run it by going to services/analyzer:
+First let's double check the *analyze-tf* service is running.
+If not, you can run it by going to services/analyze-tf:
 > go build && ./analyzer

 Great, now lets add a call to the *analyzer* from the *api* service.